PrefectHQ/prefect/docs/tutorials/deployments.md

 A **deployment** consists of the following pieces of required information:

 - a `name`
-- the path to a flow definition; currently flow scripts must be located on the same filesystem as the Orion server
+- a `flow_location`, or the path to a flow definition; currently flow scripts must be located on the same filesystem as the Orion server

 and may additionally include the following pieces of optional information: